HamedAlemo/advanced-geo-python/lectures/unix.md

 ## Home Directory
 To understand what a “home directory” is, let’s have a look at how the file system as a whole is organized.
 For the sake of this example, check the following figure that illustrates the file system on Hamed's computer.
 After this illustration, you’ll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On a Unix computer, the filesystem looks like something this:
+On most Unix computers, the filesystem looks like something this:

 ```{figure} ../lectures/figures/unix_files.png
 ---